 If you’re riding in a dry, dusty environment, give your chain a quick wipe down and lubricate it at the end of each day, even if you don’t cover a lot of miles.
 The same goes with rainy weather or other wet conditions like water crossings.
 Water will break down the lubricant faster than usual, so give your wet chain a quick wipe and a lube at the end of the day.
 Needless to say, a chain cleaning brush and a rag are nice to have items for this job.

-Carry a small can of all purpose cleaner that you can use on your plastics, your windscreen and on your helmet visor.
+Carry a small can of all-purpose cleaner that you can use on your plastics, your windscreen and on your helmet visor.
 Use it nightly to wash the bug guts off your headlight to keep it bright and easy to see.
 Keep excess dirt off your turn signals and tail lights too.
 Also, use it to clean your instrument panel and clean your visor often.
 This will make your ride much safer.
-I like to carry a micro-fiber towel that I can use on my helmet visor and wind screen, and a separate towel to use on other parts of the bike.
+I like to carry a micro-fibre towel that I can use on my helmet visor and windscreen, and a separate towel to use on other parts of the bike.